abwilf/tutorials/experimental_workflow/README.md

 2. **Experimental Reproducability**: if you don't keep a log, or your commit and reproducability system is not well structured, you may lose confidence in the reproducability of past experiments, meaning you'll need to rerun them.
 3. **Running Experiments with a Single Command**: There are a few things you usually have to do to run an experiment (which I'll define here as one or multiple runs of a program where you're looking for differences in the output - e.g. performance).

-    1. Define the parameters of the experiment: all the different things you'd like to test.
+    1. Define the parameters of the experiment: all the different things you'd like to test

-    2. Sync the code from development to your deployment env.
+    2. Sync the code from development to your deployment env

-    3. Start up all the different workers you want to distribute across
+    3. Start up the different workers you want to distribute across

     A simple example of this would be: you create a bunch of different programs that write to different .json file outputs, you sync the code over to atlas using rsync, you start up a few workers using srun or sbatch with the different commands.
 The problem is, this is a lot for you to do by hand; it's easy to make mistakes, and it slows you down.
 This should all be automated.